-The standard exposure set by the camera can be adjusted in 1/3-stop increments. in a range of -3 to +3.
+The standard exposure set by the camera can be adjusted in 1/3-stop increments, in a range of -3 to +3.

-- Press the <▲> button.
-As you watch the screen, press the <◀><▶> buttons or turn the <>> dial to adjust brightness. and then press the <-> button again when finished - The correction level you specified is now displayed.
+- As you watch the screen, turn the exposure compensation dial to adjust brightness. - ▶ The correction level you specified is now displayed.